 Under the cash accounting method, you only record the sale when you receive the money from the customer.
 If the customer doesn't pay, you don't record the sale.
 So, at the end of the year, if you haven't been able to collect the money, there is no bad debt because there is no sale recorded.

 Under the accrual accounting method, you record the sale at the time you billed the customer.
 So your sales records for the year include the $1000.
 If you determine that you are not going to be able to collect this $1000, you must manually take the amount out of your sales records before you prepare your business tax return.

 How to Take Bad Debts Off Your Business Tax Return

 Remember, you will need to run your business on the accrual accounting method to be eligible to take deductions for bad debt losses.

-Here are the steps to writing off bad debts at the end of a year.
+There are the steps you must take to write off bad debts at the end of a year.
 You must wait until the end of the year, in case someone pays.

-- Prepare an accounts receivable aging report.
+- Prepare accounts receivable aging report.
 An accounts receivable aging report shows all the money owed to you by all customers, how much is owed, and how long the amount has been outstanding.

 - Total all bad debts for the year.
 You will need a list of all customers who have not paid during the year.
 You should only make this determination at the end of the year, and only if you have made every effort to collect the money owed to your business.